 Homeowners and neighborhood will always tell you about the house in the neighborhood that sold for such and such.
 Homeowners will call for listing appointment.
 At appointment telling what the house across the street sold for a month ago.
 They expect to get the same or higher sales price.
 What they forget to tell you is that house across the street has 500 square feet more living space.
-Additionally, the home across the street has a update kitchen.
-Buyers will not pay the same price for a home with lesser square footage.
+Additionally, the home across the street has an updated kitchen.
+Buyers will not pay the same price for a home with the lesser square footage.
 Nor will they pay the same for a kitchen with vinyl counter tops and floors, old cabinetry and appliances.
 8 hard truths sellers should know when selling home.You cannot be uneducated when selling your home.
 You need to trust current market comparables and advice of a Real Estate professional.
 Hard truths sellers Should Know When Selling Home.

 3. Keep Your Home Show Ready When Selling Stage

 Home sellers always have your home ready to show prospective buyers.
 Sellers before placing your home on market stage home.
 Home staging reaps homeowners maximum profit.
 When staging a home it does not matter if a single family home, condominium or loft.
 Where would movies and plays be if they were not professionally staged?
 Entertainment companies invest millions in staging to reap the highest return on their investment.
 Your home is your treasured investment.
 Hard truths sellers should know when selling home.
 Invest the time and money in staging your home to reap the highest sales price.
-Always keep the 3 C’s in mind.The three C’s are simple: Clean, No Clutter and Color.
+Always keep the 3 C’s in mind.The three C’s are simple: Clean, No Clutter, and Color.
 Staging yourself takes a little elbow grease but will pay-off in the resale of your home.
 Many buyers make their decision to purchase at first sight.
 That is curve appeal.
 Lawns and landscaping should be well kept.
 Remove clutter and trash from the exterior.
-The exterior may not need a complete paint job but check trimming for touch ups.
-Look at your homes interior.
+The exterior may not need a complete paint job but check trimming for touch-ups.
+Look at the interior of your home.
 Check your rooms may want to brighten up with a new coat of paint.
-Check bedding in bedrooms, rugs and towels in bathrooms.
+Check bedding in bedrooms, rugs, and towels in bathrooms.
 Consider neutral or stylish colored fresh linen and towels.
 Clean and vacuum carpet.
 Buff up your hardwood floors.
 Fresh flowers are always a bonus.
-If home is listed show prospective buyers with lights on and drapes drawn.
+If the home is listed show prospective buyers with lights on and drapes drawn.
 Nothing is worse than buyers viewing a dark room.
 Little things mean a lot.
 DIY Home Staging Ideas.

 4. Not Everyone Will Love Your Home

 You and your family love your home.
 You have gone through great pains designing the exterior and interior.
 Keep in mind that everybody is different.
 Diversity is what makes the world go around.
 Buyers will like one aspect of your home and not others.
 Prospective buyers may like your living room space but the bedrooms maybe too small.
 Some buyers may like your decorations and other will not.
 The location of your home may not be appealing.
-The neighborhood walk ability may not be suitable to some buyers.
+The neighborhood walkability may not be suitable for some buyers.

 5. Illegal Add-On Will Cost You